PHP Extensions¶

 make install

-Restart and Verify¶
+Restart and verify¶

 Restart LSPHP if necessary, and check the PHPinfo page to verify that WebP Support is enabled.